During installation, Kepler takes a long time to start up under Windows

-#3 Updated by Daniel Crawl almost 6 years ago
+#3 Updated by Daniel Crawl about 6 years ago

 The first time Kepler starts, the actor library is constructed from the actor KARs.
 I'm curious how long Kepler 2.3 takes to start on the same server.
 You'll need to remove $HOME/.kepler, and rename or remove $HOME/KeplerData before running so that Kepler will rebuild the library.

-#4 Updated by jianwu jianwu almost 6 years ago
+#4 Updated by jianwu jianwu about 6 years ago

 My tests on windows 7 on a virtual image shows that Kepler 2.4 and 2.3 have similar start time.
 For the first time (e.g.: ~/.kepler and ~/KeplerData/ are deleted), Kepler 2.3 takes 60 seconds to start, Kepler 2.4 takes 55 seconds.
 For following times, Kepler 2.3 takes 23 seconds, Kepler 2.4 takes 22 seconds.